 So you’ve decided to take the plunge and start an e-commerce business – congratulations!
 As you probably already know, there are lots and lots of choices to make.
 Choosing incorrectly at this stage will cost you time and money down the road, and once you get busy, time is not something that you will have in abundance.
-I’ve seen too many businesses rush to get online, only to realize they made a critical mistake on their cart software, picked the wrong hosting company, didn’t secure their site correctly, and the list goes on and on.
+We’ve seen too many businesses rush to get online, only to realize they made a critical mistake on their cart software, picked the wrong hosting company, didn’t secure their site correctly, and the list goes on and on.
 Hopefully this guide will help you navigate through those choices and avoid critical mistakes.

 Please note that this guide doesn’t take into account all of the business questions that should be answered before you begin: